tugberkyildirim/MegaYazilimAkademisi/React Blog 16.12.2023/README.md

 # React + Vite
+Once you have downloaded the files, open the directory in a terminal and write the `npm install` command.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.